Getting your goods

 A) Look here for specific details for each region.
-We usually deliver on a Thursday between 9am and 5pm.
+We usually deliver to the northern regions on Wednesday, and to the southern regions on Thursday, between 9am and 5pm.
 If you're not going be there all day, please leave details instructions for where we should leave the order when we arrive.
 You can do this on the comments box when placing the order, or by contacting us directly.
 We cannot unfortunately come back at a later time, or another day.

 Q) When and where can I collect my goods?

 A) Please see the about us page for more details.
 Note that your collection point is determined by your region.
 If you change region after placing an order, your collection point will not automatically be switched, and you'll need to let us know.